th14thmusician/samplerepo-pr-practice/README.md

 # [Sample Repo] PR Practice
 A sample repo for practicing how to create Pull Requests
+# Summary Section
+Here is where you write your summary